Tatang94/gen-z/replit.md

   - Included demo credentials (andi_jakarta/password123) for easy testing
   - Updated all sample users with hashed passwords and email addresses
   - Authentication system now ready for production use
+- July 12, 2025.
+Fixed critical functionality issues in PHP version:
+  - Fixed music posting functionality with proper audio player controls
+  - Implemented working delete post functionality with user authorization
+  - Added separate admin user with different credentials (admin/admin123)
+  - Fixed post creation to use current logged-in user instead of hardcoded user
+  - Enhanced music player with play/pause controls and audio management
+  - Improved post menu system with proper click-outside-to-close behavior
+  - Fixed delete post authorization (users can only delete their own posts, admin can delete any)
+  - All core functionality now working correctly for both users and admin
 ```

 ## User Preferences